Enterprise AI Agent Infrastructure Compared

-A factual comparison of the leading platforms for giving AI agents enterprise context in 2026.
-Covering deployment models, security, data sources, accuracy, and pricing.
+A factual comparison of the leading platforms enterprises use to power AI agents in 2026 — reasoning layers, RAG, enterprise search, agent memory, and semantic layers.
+Covering deployment, security, data sources, accuracy, and pricing.

 Last updated: April 2026